Stape

 If you have a custom site or do not use Shopify, WP or Magento, please follow this guide on how to configure Cookie Keeper.

-You can route sGTM custom domain and proxy sGTM traffic via your website's DNS provider by enabling stape’s Own CDN feature in the admin of your container.
+You can route sGTM custom domain and proxy sGTM traffic via your website's DNS provider by enabling Stape’s Own CDN feature in the admin of your container.
 The IP addresses of your website and the custom domain of the sGTM will match, leading to the server-side cookies being recognized as first-party cookies by Safari.

 Here’s how to configure Own CDN using CloudFlare:

-stape own cdn
+select own cdn on stape

 2. Go to CloudFlare and configure CNAME record for the tagging server URL.
 Please make sure that Proxied is enabled.
 The setting should look like in the screenshot below.